Error Handling

 Notifying users of an error

-By utilizing the webflow.notify method, you can send a notification directly to the user within the Designer that acknowledges the error and also, when feasible, provides guidance on resolving it.
-This proactive approach helps maintain trust and ensures users aren't left in the dark, improving their overall experience and satisfaction with your application.
+By utilizing the webflow.notify method, you can send a notification directly to the user within Webflow that acknowledges the error and also, when feasible, provide guidance on resolving it.
+This proactive approach helps maintain trust and ensures users aren’t left in the dark, improving their overall experience and satisfaction with your application.